Funded by Senate Bill 1407

 What is the current status of the project?

-The renovation and expansion of the historic Willows Courthouse in Glenn County is currently in the architectural design-working drawings phase, with an expected completion date in summer 2017.
+The renovation and expansion of the historic Willows Courthouse in Glenn County is currently in the architectural design-working drawings phase, with an expected completion date in second quarter FY 2019-2020.
 This schedule is subject to change.